Last Updated on November 11, 2023 by Louisa

 They soon find themselves amidst an independent community of strong individuals whose hospitality makes up for their shortages in resources.

-As winter comes and Ernt’s mental health begins to deteriorate near their little cabin under 18 hours of night cover, they realize danger is not only found outside but also within their own home.
+As winter comes and Ernt’s mental health begins to deteriorate near their little cabin under 18 hours of night cover, they realize the danger is not only found outside but also within their own home.

 5. Haven – Emma Donoghue